 CVs

 Employers may initially spend a very short time scanning your CV (perhaps as little as a few seconds), so it must be able to convey the most relevant points about your skills and experience in a clear, accessible way.
-The primary challenge is to make it easy for the reader to find exactly what they are looking for.
-You should focus on the reader's core requirements and adjust or adapt your CV for each application.
+In addition, increasingly Applicant Tracking Systems (ATS) are being used by employers to screen the volume of CVs they are receiving.
+The primary challenge is therefore to make it easy for the reader, or ATS, to find exactly what they are looking for.
+You should focus on the role's core requirements and adjust or adapt your CV for each application.

 https://www.youtube.com/embed/bT-JuTlvR14?si=ygHdQ7ObJPM9TJAz